 Here's a sample of a Photoshop tutorial I would make.
-Since most of my technical writing experience is from writing bugs while under an NDA, I don't have a record of any of those bugs.
+Since some of my technical writing experience is from writing bugs while under an NDA, I don't have a record of any of those bugs.

 1. Create a new document by selecting New from the File drop down menu or inputting Ctrl+N.